TheWizardsCode/DevLogger/DevLog/Devlog for DevLogger v1.0.md

 ### Details
 Create a schedule of reminders, mark Dev Log entries as suitable for social media, quickly select a post at an appropriate time (or rely on the auto select process) and click post when the button is enabled.
 Never forget, or be unprepared, to post again!

+## Tuesday 29 December 2020, 11:57

+Moved all Settings for the main panel and for the Entry Panel into settings classes